 Provides a simple, yet complete, explanation of breast development, breastfeeding.
 Cartoon like pictures.

 Guidelines, Strategies and practices for state-of-the-art nutrition supervision from birth to adolescence.
 Includes best current thinking on prevention, early identification and monitoring of many chronic conditions as well as expert developed tools, tips, and resources to simplify nutrition screening and promotion.
-Available online at Bright Futures.
+More materials available online at Bright Futures.

 “WHAT DO YOU MEAN I HAVE BUGS IN MY HAIR?!” blurts Ellie when her mother and the school nurse give her the bad news.
 Ellie has head lice.
 “These things happen,” says Ellie’s mother.
 At home, Ellie and her mother talk to the doctor and read the papers from the school nurse.
 Then they shampoo,… More Bugs In My Hair?!